grep RLimitMEM /usr/local/apache/conf/httpd.conf

-Last day I had an issue with memory and the exact error was the below one.
+The other day we faced an issue with the memory and the exact error was can be described as below:

 [Mon Sep 30 10:00:29 2013] [error] [client 188.8.131.52] (12)Cannot allocate memory: couldn’t create child process: /opt/suphp/sbin/suphp for /home/unier/public_html/index.php

 [Mon Sep 30 10:00:29 2013] [error] [client 184.108.40.206] File does not exist: /home/unier/public_html/500.shtml

 On the first look, we should check the Apache conf for any memory limits set in the Apache configuration file.
 You can check this using the below command